MortenBjerre/MortenBjerre.github.io/index.md

 # Looking at Scores by zip code over the years

+Next, we look at the scores by the zip code over the years in the choropleth, to see if there are any large changes from year to year.

 <div class="responsive-wrap">
 <!-- this is the embed code provided by Google -->